matthewjwoodruff/moeasensitivity/README.md

     sensitivity indices for variance in MOEA performance across the parameter space.
     Also make first/total order bar charts.
 - `cdf` does shaded bar / dot plots based on the hypervolume data

+Bonus:
+- `contour` shows joint probability density functions for MOEA performance, but it is less informative than I had hoped.
+These plots are not used in the paper.